Athens Area Vocational Technical Institute (1958 - 1985)

 Dr. Andrea Daniel assumed the role of Athens Technical College’s fourth president on April 1, 2016.
 She previously held the position of Executive Vice President at the college.
 Her over 21 year career at Athens Technical College in various roles provides her with a unique prospective and vision for the future of the college.
 Dr. Daniel has also worked as a senior planning analyst for the Atlanta Regional Commission.
 She holds a doctorate in Business Administration from Northcentral University, an M.A. in Public Administration from the University of Georgia, and a B.A. in political science from Lander University.
 She has completed additional training in economic development and is a graduate of the L.E.A.D.
 Athens Class of 2008.

 Under Dr. Daniel’s leadership, the college completed a comprehensive renovation of the Athens Technical College Library in 2017.
-The enrollment at the college continues to increase with six consecutive enrollment increases since Dr. Daniel became president.
+The enrollment at the college continues to increase with eight consecutive enrollment increases since Dr. Daniel became president.
 In 2018, Dr. Daniel gained approval for the completion of an $8.2 Million Agriculture Science Building on the Elbert Campus of Athens Technical College.